diegogsoares/ISE-API-SCRIPTS/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

-* BIG THANK YOU for all my CISCO customers that challenged me with use cases.
+* BIG THANK YOU to all my CISCO customers that challenged me with use cases.